 The process of writing an essential question is often just as important as the question itself.
 Clarifying what you want your students to understand about the lesson can ensure that you will gear your lesson so that your students will actually grasp those important concepts.

-Writing Lessons and Mini Lessons
+This post is part of the series: Writing Lessons and Mini Lessons

 The mini lesson is an often overlooked tool that teachers can use to teach basic writing skills.
 This series of article discusses various mini lessons you can use in your classroom.